 Assistant Professor of Philosophy

 In addition to his scholarly writing, he has completed a novel, L’incomprensibile ambiguità dell’orizzonte (The Incomprehensible Ambiguity of the Horizon), published in Italy by Mimesis (2018).
-He has also written and directed four documentary films on historical, anthropological, and political themes, presented in numerous international film festivals.
+He has also written and directed four documentary films on historical, sociological, and political themes, presented in numerous international film festivals.
+Among them, he recently presented, at The Cooper Union, Havana Today: Impressions of a City in 16 Chapters.

 “Form, dissonance, and life in Schoenberg’s expressionist music”, The Musical Times, 2018, pp. 83-101.